 The State Department passed along its 1924 budget cuts in the form of greatly reduced support to MI-8, and Yardley was forced to cut more than half his staff.
 MI-8 was down to just six employees including Yardley.

 The greatly reduced MI-8 was moved in 1924 to an office building at 52 Vanderbilt Avenue.
-That is seen at right as the first building on the right side of the avenue with a visible near corner.
+That is seen in the first picture below as the first building on the right side of the avenue with a visible near corner.
 It is the building beyond the white truck.
 Vanderbilt is a relatively short north-south avenue running along the west side of Grand Central Station.

 They had access to less material, apparently because the telegraph companies were becoming more and more reluctant to pass along copies of their traffic.
 Yardley wrote, in a later book discussed below, of being "forced to adopt rather subtle methods" of obtaining traffic, methods not always supported by those to whom he reported, presumably illegal methods such as break-ins, theft, and bribery.

 Meanwhile Yardley received another Distinguished Service Medal in 1926, and through the mid and late 1920s MI-8 was successfully attacking and exploiting cryptosystems of Japan, China, Mexico, Nicaragua, and Peru.

 Yardley's operation basically ceased operation in June or July of 1929, when the State Department announced the coming end of funding.
 The office was not officially closed until the first of November 1929.
 William F Friedman arrived in New York in October to transfer the files and records to Washington, where they soon were used by the U.S. Army's newly formed Signal Intelligence Service.
 The SIS eventually led to the National Security Agency.